kenlhlui/pydatacuration-p/docs/tui/README.md

     ```
     <img src="01_enter_tui.gif" width="70%" height="70%">

-2. Click the `gen-curation-report` button on the left-hand side panel.
+2. Click the `all` button on the left-hand side panel.
 Input the information accordingly.

     Input all the required fields.

-    You may level the optional fields/checkboxes as-is.
+    You may leave the optional fields/checkboxes as-is.
 Only change them if it is applicable.

    **Required fields**:
     | Field         | Input                                                                                               | Example                               | Notes                                                                        |
     | ------------- | --------------------------------------------------------------------------------------------------- | ------------------------------------- | ---------------------------------------------------------------------------- |